This post may contain affiliate links. Please read our disclaimer for more info.

 If you start with pasteurized milk and are comfortable using it directly per our “Note on Temperatures” article section, you can skip Steps 1 and 2 (heating and cooling the milk first).
-Instead, start at Step 3 by pouring your milk straight from the fridge into your Instant Pot, along with your yogurt culture, and then starting the Instant Pot on the “Yogurt” function.
+Instead, start at Step 3 by pouring your milk straight from the fridge into your Instant Pot, along with your wet yogurt culture or freeze-dried yogurt starter, and then starting the Instant Pot on the “Yogurt” function.

 To save time, we will usually start the Instant Pot at night, setting it for a full 12-hour Yogurt run, and then take it out to strain in the morning.
 (So, for example, you can start the Instant Pot at 8 p.m. and then wake up and start the straining process at 8 a.m.).